Swainsley Tunnel: History

-Swainsley Tunnel is located between Ecton and Butterton.
-It opened in 1904 at part of the line of the Leek and Manifold Light Railway.
+Swainsley Tunnel is between Ecton and Butterton.
+It opened in 1904 as part of the line of the Leek and Manifold Light Railway.
 It was built at the insistence of Sir Thomas Wardle, a director of the L&MLR and owner of the nearby Swainsley Hall, who did not want the line to spoil the view from his house.
-The tunnel is 164 yards long.
-Its bore is large for a narrow gauge railway and was designed to cater for standard gauge conveyances atop narrow gauge wagons.
+The tunnel is 164 yd long.
+Its bore is large for a narrow-gauge railway and was designed to cater for standard-gauge conveyances atop narrow-gauge wagons.
 The line closed in 1934 and the tunnel fell into disuse.

 The trackbed was gifted to Staffordshire County Council and reopened in 1937 as a walking and cycling trail, the Manifold Way.
 Staffordshire Council allowed motor vehicles to use the tunnel from 1951, and it remains a shared bicycle, automobile and pedestrian tunnel on the trail.
 Because of its narrow width, there are enforced regulations on car users and a weight limit of three tons.
-The tunnel is a popular site for illegal street racing by both motorcyclists and motorists; Staffordshire Police have made the tunnel subject to a Section 59 Notice, which allows them to seize vehicles if drivers are found to be driving through it in an unsafe or aggressive manner.
+The tunnel is a popular site for illegal street racing by both motorcyclists and motorists; Staffordshire Police have made the tunnel subject to a Section 59 Notice, which allows them to seize vehicles if drivers are found to be driving through in an unsafe or aggressive manner.